neuroidss/lab-governance/README.md

 - Deciding about non-human insurance plans
 - Deciding on all spending over 200 EUR to secure the cash-flow
 - Tracking approved future spending in the CashFlow
+- Setting up and evolving how we spend and allocate money

 Domains:
 - Accountant